-The conversion from Natural Gas to LP Gas (or vice versa) is made by changing gas valve setting and a control parameter change on display.
+The conversion from Natural Gas to LP Gas (or vice versa) is made by changing gas valve setting and a control parameter change on display; no external fuel conversion kit is required.

-11. Compatible with Multiple Boiler Sequencer The control is compatible with multiple boiler sequencer peer-to-peer networks.
+Compatible with Multiple Boiler Sequencer The control is compatible with Phantom, Phantom II and Raptor multiple boiler sequencer peer-topeer networks.
 Control can be connected to up to eight (8) boilers using RJ45 Ethernet cable.
-Combi goes "on leave" from network when DHW demand is present.
+Phantom II combi goes "on leave" from network when DHW demand is present.